 Liz also served for 10-years as a board member of the H.O.P.E.
 Project, which provided low-cost mammography to the under served and uninsured women of Palm Beach and Martin counties.
 Funded solely by grants and donations, Liz was instrumental in fundraising that allowed the mobile, mammography van to go digital.

 Her awards have been many.
-Most recently, Liz was nominated for a 2013 Women in Leadership Award by Executive Women of the Palm Beaches.
+Liz was nominated for a 2013 Women in Leadership Award by Executive Women of the Palm Beaches.
 She was also honored as a Palm Beach Achiever and graced the debut cover of Palm Beach Woman Magazine.
 She was named a 2010 Hispanic Woman of Distinction for South Florida, given the Women in Power award from the National Council of Jewish Women and the Community Leadership award from Delta Kappa Gamma.

 A graduate of the University of Miami, she holds a Bachelors Degree in Broadcast Journalism and a Masters Degree in Telecommunication.
 Liz and her husband Craig are the proud parents of son Casey and daughter Emma.
 Liz joined CBS12 in 1991.